 It’s just a matter of persevering through the rough, floundering periods where you’re trying to figure out who you are and what you’re all about.
 Just like getting through middle school so you can finally be an adult.

 “Go and make interesting mistakes, make amazing mistakes, make glorious and fantastic mistakes.
 Break rules.
 Leave the world more interesting for your being here.
 Make.
 Good.
-Art.” — Neil Gaiman
+Art.” — Author, Neil Gaiman